Read Exodus 9 at Bible Gateway.

 Next, a Strong Theme:

-9:13-21 {p} Warning concerning the plague of hail – ends in a strong paragraph division indicating the completion of the theme begun with the plague of boils.
-Huh?
-But the plague hasn’t even occurred yet, it has just been warned of!
+Exo 9:13-21 {p} The warning concerning the plague of hail ends in a strong marker indicating the completion of the theme begun with the plague of boils.
+But the two plagues are distinct, so it just makes no sense to human logic whatsoever.
+But God does not think like us, and He is trying to help us understand Him.

 “For at this time I will send all My plagues to your very heart, and on your servants and on your people, that you may know that there is none like Me in all the earth.
 Now if I had stretched out My hand and struck you and your people with pestilence, then you would have been cut off from the earth.
 But indeed for this purpose I have raised you up, that I may show My power in you, and that My name may be declared in all the earth.”
 Exo 9:14-16